Magrathea-Pathfinder: A 3D adaptive-mesh code for geodesic ray tracing in $N$-body simulations: Tests and convergence study

 \subsection{Propagation and number of steps per AMR cell}

-We now verify that our choice to make 4 integration steps per AMR cells is well motivated.
-It was first shown in \cite{reverdy2014propagation} that using 4 steps was ideal to correctly recover the redshift up to double precision with respect to an analytical calculation when propagating an FLRW light ray with an RK4 integrator until $z = 25$ in the DEUS-Full Universe Run simulations \citep{alimi2012deus, rasera2014cosmic,bouillot2015probing}.
-However, one might wonder if this choice is still relevant when accounting for an inhomogeneous universe.
+We now verify the appropriateness of our choice of making four integration steps per AMR cell.
+It was first shown in \cite{reverdy2014propagation} that using four steps was ideal for correctly recovering the redshift up to double precision with respect to an analytical calculation when propagating an FLRW light ray with an RK4 integrator until $z = 25$ in the DEUS-Full Universe Run simulations \citep{alimi2012deus, rasera2014cosmic,bouillot2015probing}.
+However, it is unclear whether or not this choice is still relevant when accounting for an inhomogeneous universe.

-In \cref{fig:reldiff_steps_per_cell}, we show the impact of taking 1, 2 or 4 steps on the convergence angular power spectrum with respect to the very conservative case where we use 8 steps per AMR cell.
+In \cref{fig:reldiff_steps_per_cell}, we show the impact of taking one, two, or four steps on the convergence angular power spectrum with respect to the very conservative case where we use eight steps per AMR cell.

-To do so, we used a narrow light-cone with 2500 deg$^2$ aperture, and produced Healpix maps (see \cref{subsec:healpix_maps}) of the convergence at $z = 1.5$ with different values of \texttt{nsteps}.
+To do so, we used a narrow light cone with 2500 deg$^2$ aperture, and produced Healpix maps (see \cref{subsec:healpix_maps}) of the convergence at $z = 1.5$ with different values of \texttt{nsteps}.
 To correctly estimate the power spectrum with a mask we use PolSpice \citep{szapudi2001fast,chon2004fast}.
 We see that the effect here is very small (at most a few percents).
-When taking 1 step per AMR cell, we see a roughly $0.5\%$ bias at large angular scales, which increases up to $2\%$ at $\ell = 5000$.
-For 2 steps, the angular power spectrum departs from the reference one around $\ell \approx 1000$ to reach $0.5\%$ at most.
-Finally, we find that the convergence angular power spectrum with 4 steps is indistinguishable from its 8 steps counterparts.
-This is further evidence that there is no need to use more that 4 steps per AMR cell to propagate light rays.
+When taking one step per AMR cell, we see a roughly $0.5\%$ bias at large angular scales, which increases up to $2\%$ at $\ell = 5000$.
+For two steps, the angular power spectrum departs from the reference one around $\ell \approx 1000$ to reach $0.5\%$ at most.
+Finally, we find that the convergence angular power spectrum with four steps is indistinguishable from its eight-steps counterparts.
+This is further evidence that there is no need to use more than four steps per AMR cell to propagate light rays.

-We note that if sub-percent precision is not needed, one can decide to use 2 steps per AMR cell.
-This should decrease the run-time by a factor two and hence be very interesting for HPC.
+We note that if subpercent precision is not needed, then two steps per AMR cell is sufficient.
+This should decrease the run-time by a factor of two and hence be very interesting for HPC.
 In any case, the user can decide to use an arbitrary number of steps by using the keyword \texttt{nsteps}.